 Stable and affordable living spaces are essential to the health and diversity of our communities.
-The four reports we will publish through 2021 will highlight more of the social justice work that HCD has spearheaded in the affordable housing space and will provide updates on the evolution of the HCD team.
+In 2021 the County will publish four reports covering accomplishments under the Measure A1 program.
+The reports will highlight the important work social justice work that HCD has spearheaded in the affordable housing space and will provide updates on the evolution of the HCD team.
+This report covers the period of January 2017 through June 2018.
 Reports to follow in 2021 will cover: